Fry and Leela's Big Fling: Plot

 On Simian 7 with the delivery complete, Amy and Guenter the Monkey recognize each other.
 Guenter promises not to give away Amy's secret, and takes her, Bender and Zoidberg on a tour of his city, leading them finally to the City Zoo.
 He explains that the zoo's policy of compassion leads to the animals not even knowing that they are in captivity.
 The point is driven home when they arrive at the human exhibit, where they find Fry and Leela enjoying their "secluded" vacation, unwittingly on public display on Simian 7.
 The arrival of the tour group coincides with the moment at which Fry and Leela make up and begin their vacation in earnest.

 Believing that their friends are being held against their will, Guenter and the others visit the zoo director, who turns out to be Dr. Banjo the Orangutan, to plead for their release.
 Banjo explains that Fry and Leela actually paid to be there, as the human exhibit and Casa Isolada are one and the same.
 It is a popular exhibit, as different couples have visited for years.
-Banjo explains that when Sean and his current wife visited, the zoo decided to conduct a behavioral experiment: "strand" Sean and Darlene, entice Fry and Leela to visit, and observe.
+Banjo explains that when Sean and Darlene visited, the zoo decided to conduct a behavioral experiment: "strand" Sean and Darlene, entice Fry and Leela to visit, and observe.
 Guenter is satisfied at the news that Fry and Leela are here voluntarily, but the Planet Express crew worry about Fry and Leela being embarrassed.
 Banjo helps them calm down by showing them a video of Fry and Leela complaining about and mocking each one of them in turn.
 Banjo finally reveals his knowledge that Amy is a human, and sounds the alarm.
 Guenter is tranquilized while Amy, Bender, and Zoidberg flee.
 The crew resolve to rescue Fry and Leela in spite of being offended.
 On the threshold of success, they are swallowed whole by a moon worm and must wait a week to pass through its digestive tract.
 They emerge somewhat worse for the wear to find Fry and Leela just leaving, unaware of their presence, having spent a week on display.

 Back home, Fry and Leela tell the others about their vacation, oblivious to everything that happened outside their enclosure.
 Bender wants to humiliate them by revealing the truth, but Amy and Zoidberg remain strong, urging him to keep the secret.
 When Fry and Leela loudly and mockingly revisit their own secrets about the others, Amy changes her mind and allows Bender to tell them the truth.